tenawalcott/2048pro/README.md

-# 2048pro
+# 2048_pro
-A game based on the 2048 made by pygame.
-Hope you like it/
+A game made by Python Pygame.
+Hope you like it

+Remember to install pygame by entering the following code: